gumaerc-testorg/6.877j-fall-2005/content/pages/tools.md

 learning_resource_types:
 - Tools
 ocw_type: CourseSection
+parent_uid: null
 title: Tools
 uid: a3cc104b-0e66-405e-922f-25aab9f34805
 ---

 The lab assignments in the course made use of several software programs.
-Detailed instructions for how the tools were used can be found in the lab assignments in the [labs]({{< baseurl >}}/pages/labs) section.
+Detailed instructions for how the tools were used can be found in the lab assignments in the {{< resource_link 05bb9721-7533-33e3-81a0-181ca03c40a7 "labs" >}} section.

 Populus
 -------